-There is something to be said about travelling alone—you are your own boss, and you have plenty of time to plot your course and reflect on your choices.
-Follow your whims on these adventures that are best done by yourself.
+There is something to be said about traveling alone—you are your own boss, and you have plenty of time to plot your course and reflect on your choices.
+Follow your whims and your bliss on these adventures that are best done by yourself.

 1 Sail around the world on a cargo freighter